AllenEdgarPoe/UnderwaterImgRestore4Diver/README.md

 ## ImgRestoration for Divers!

 - This repository is an easy toolkit to restore the underwater image/video using Deep Learning model!
-- It uses the model from the paper **Underwater Ranker: Learn Which is better and How to be better [AAI 2023 Oral]**
+- It uses the model from the paper **Underwater Ranker: Learn Which is better and How to be better [AAAI 2023 Oral]**

 ## Get Started